vbachele/ft_transcendence_42/FunctionalSpecifications.md

 ### <p align=center>**Left discussion bar**
 ![LeftDiscussionBar](./Images/UserPannelNoChannel.png)
+When I arrive for the first time, only the channel "General" or "World" is visible by me.
 - **The search bar**
 	- I can click on the field to enter a name, it will put in the channel the name related to what I put, for example "A" in the image below.
 	![ChannelSearchBar](./Images/ChatSearchBar.png)